philippe-lemaire/cairn-eo/cairn-srd.md

 ### Scars

-When damage to a Ludantaj Karacteroj reduces their HP to exactly 0, they are sometimes changed irrevocably.
+When damage to a Ludantaj Karacteroj reduces their TP to exactly 0, they are sometimes changed irrevocably.
 See the [**Scars**](/cairn-srd#scars-1) table for more.

 ### Unconsciousness & Death